 Planting my herbs in the utensil holder was simple enough.
 I started by adding some gravel to the bottom of each section to help with drainage.
 I’m pretty sure it would be easy enough to drill some small holes in the bottom instead, but the gravel seemed like the simplest option — and I’m all about simple and easy!

 For most of the herbs, I could just peel off some of the biodegradable pot and squeeze the whole thing down into a square.
-I filled in any gaps with potting soil.
-The basil plant was quite a bit smaller than the others, so I did need to add addition soil before setting it in, and I needed to fill in quite a bit more around it.
+Then I filled in any gaps with potting soil.
+The basil plant was quite a bit smaller than the others, so I did need to add additional soil before setting it in.
+Plus I needed to fill in quite a bit more around it.

 I gave the planted herbs a small drink of water and voila — not only can I move my little herb garden around easily at will, I can actually start using small cuttings from it right away!

 Sometimes the appearance of my favorite fresh herbs in the produce department is a bit questionable, so I’m thrilled to have a better option ready to use.
-And truthfully, each plant already yields about three times what I’d get in one of those small plastic clamshell containers for about the same price, so it’s a more frugal option by far.
+And truthfully, each plant already yields about three times what I’d get in one of those small plastic clamshell containers for just about the same price, so it’s by far a more frugal option.
 I can’t believe I didn’t think to try this sooner!